Brendenjones12/CapstoneProjectTemplate/Documentation/User.md

 ## Login Page
 1. Start by inputting your username and password in the appropriate feilds.
-2. Then click the appropriate login button for your designation (you're either a student or a professor)
+2. Then click the login button for your designation.
 3. If you don't have a created login key, hit the register user button to go to the register page.

 ## Register Page